 In case you’ve had better things to do with your life than memorizing the mind-numbingly long and boring names of ingredients found in cleaning products, allow me to blind you with my science skills.

-The chemical name for everyday chlorine bleach is sodium hypochlorite (source).
-Here’s some information you likely learned in high school chemistry class, but I’ll be glad to give you a quick refresher course.
+The chemical name for everyday chlorine bleach is sodium hypochlorite (1).
+You likely learned some information about it in high school chemistry class, but I’ll be glad to give you a quick refresher course.

 Certain chemicals and compounds are not friends.
 They aren’t even frenemies.
 They shouldn’t mix at all.

 Chlorine bleach and ammonia are like that.
 Combined, they create a toxic fume called chloramine gas that no one should be around, least of all pregnant women.
-Normal urine contains urea, which can break down into – you guessed it – ammonia (source).
+Normal urine contains urea, which can break down into ammonia (2).

 Mixing urine and bleach is not only gross, but it can also create nasty chloramine gas.